anegg0/NethereumAzureQuorumSample/README.md

 # Nethereum Azure Quorum Sample

-A sample of integrating with the Azure Blockchain Service and Quorum.
+A sample demonstrating how to integrate with the Azure Blockchain Service and Quorum.

-For simplicity this sample uses the Standard Token Library Service, you can generate the same service using one of the Nethereum Code generators using VsCode, Console, web ui etc.
+For the sake of simplicity, this sample uses the Standard Token Library Service, you can generate the same service using one of Nethereum Code generators using VsCode, Console, web ui etc.
 For more info: https://nethereum.readthedocs.io/en/latest/nethereum-code-generation/

 ## Interacting with Quorum
-It is assumed you have already setup validator nodes and transaction nodes.
+It is assumed you have already set up validator nodes and transaction nodes.

 ### Web3 setup and authentication

 ### Url basic authentication

-Basic user/password authentication can be used including the user name and password in the Url:
+Basic user/password authentication can be used by including the user name and password in the Url:

 ```https://<username>:<password>@juanmemberq1.blockchain.azure.com:3200```